Highclere

 Historically, Highclere developed around a railway siding established in 1903 — originally known as Oonah Road Siding, the settlement was renamed Highclere in 1922.
 Today it retains a distinctly rural character, with neighbouring localities including Ridgley, Tewkesbury, and Hampshire nearby.
 Residents rely on Burnie for shopping, healthcare, and services, making private vehicle ownership essential for daily life.

-Highclere falls under postcode 7321 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lyons (Montgomery) electorate.
+Highclere falls under postcode 7321 and is governed by the Burnie Council (Local Government Area).
+For federal elections, residents vote in the electorate of Braddon, while state elections fall under the Lyons (Montgomery) electorate.

 Location